Dr. Troy Nash

 - First-Year Student Experience (UNV 101)

-My research in DBER has focused on implementing evidence-based educational reform in introductory biology courses.
-This multifaceted effort involves creating a modern, interleaved curriculum, building a peer-mentor system, measuring normalized learning gain, and assessing student and faculty perception of the curriculum.
+My research in DBER has focused on implementing evidence-informed educational reform in introductory biology courses to promote student persistence and success.
+This multifaceted effort involves creating a modern, interleaved curriculum, building a peer-mentor system, and assessing student learning and affect.
+In particular, I am interested in understanding factors that correlate to student engagement in active learning and how those factors affect students’ anxiety, sense of belonging, and self-efficacy.
 I believe that teaching and learning work best in a collaborative environment, and I’m excited to work with any students and faculty members on educational research projects.

 - Shaw, T.J., Yang, S., Nash, T.R., Pigg, R.M., & Grim, J.M.
 2019.
 Knowing is half the battle: Assessments of both student perception and performance are necessary to successfully evaluate curricular transformation.
 PLoS ONE 14 (1): e0210030.